ferisjuan/conductor/README.md

 - `conductor -b` or `conductor --branch` - Create a branch from a Jira ticket
 - `conductor --setup` - Run the setup wizard (initial config or updates)
 - `conductor --update` - Check for updates and install the latest version
+- `conductor --delete-app` - Remove all Conductor files and directories from your system
 - `conductor -h` or `conductor --help` - Show help message

 ## 📁 File Locations